ThomasAitken/Scrapy-Testmaster/README.md

 **TESTMASTER_EXCLUDED_HEADERS**
 Sets a list of headers to exclude from requests recording.
-For security reasons, Testmaster already excludes `Authorization` and `Proxy-Authorization` headers by default, if you want to include them in your fixtures see *`TESTMASTER_INCLUDED_AUTH_HEADERS`*.
+For security reasons, Testmaster already excludes `Authorization` and `Proxy-Authorization` headers by default, if you want to include them in your fixtures and `view.json` see *`TESTMASTER_INCLUDED_AUTH_HEADERS`*.
 `Default: []`

 **TESTMASTER_INCLUDED_AUTH_HEADERS**
-If you want to include `Authorization` or `Proxy-Authorization` headers in your fixtures, add one or both of them to this list.
+If you want to include `Authorization` or `Proxy-Authorization` headers in your fixtures and `view.json`, add one or both of them to this list.
+This also applies to a Scrapy-Splash API key which would normally reside in `splash_headers` under the `Authorization` key.
+Put 'Authorization' in this list to include such a key.
 `Default: []`

 **TESTMASTER_INCLUDED_SETTINGS**